connet-dev/connet/README.md

 control-addr = "localhost:19190" # the control server address to connect to, defaults to localhost:19191 control-cas = "path/to/ca/file.pem" # the public certificate root of the control server, no default, required when using self-signed certs

-status-addr = ":19181" # at what address the relay server listens for status connections, defaults to :19181. 'disable' will disable it store-dir = "path/to/relay-store" # where does this relay persist runtime information, defaults to a /tmp subdirectory
+status-addr = "127.0.0.1:19181" # at what address the relay server listens for status connections, disabled/not running by default/unless set store-dir = "path/to/relay-store" # where does this relay persist runtime information, defaults to a /tmp subdirectory
 ```